term-world/syllabus-template/README.md

 |Monday, Wednesday, Friday |10:00 - 10:50 |Work time  |Alden 101                        |
 |Friday                    |14:30 - 16:30 |Work time  |Alden 101                        |

 A lot of our time will be dedicated to building!
 In fact, nearly all of it appears to be allocated that way.
-That this is true _doesn't_ mean that these sessions are things to skip.
+That this is true _doesn't_ mean that course sessions are meant to be skipped.
 Each of these meetings will feature significant support either via community Technical Leaders, the Mayor themself, or your fellow neighborhood members.

 Many folks often find that time dedicated to completing this work during the week offers the right mix of help and fellowship that make the labor palatable.
 (Plus, the Mayor doesn't like to be lonely.)